sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     ![MDK](img-5.9.1.png)

-    If there is any app metadata already deployed to Mobile Services, you will see `Update Now?` dialog box Otherwise you will see an empty screen.
+    If there is any app metadata already deployed to Mobile Services, you will see `New Version Available!` dialog box otherwise you will see a screen with next steps.

     ![MDK](img-5.10.png)